MHT 1101 Introduction to Mental Health Services

 Prereqs: DEV 0035

-- Identify one's own biases, values, beliefs, and motivations for becoming a human service worker.
+- Analyze one’s own motives, biases, values, beliefs, and obstacles including cultural and social influences, for becoming a worker in helping professions.

 Credit Hours: 3